 Console Client #

-command starts a console client using connection options.
+The amelie client command starts a console client using connection options.

 amelie [login] [options]